SAP-samples/cloud-espm-cloud-native/README.md

 * Before deploying Gateway Service on Cloud Foundry please check the authenticationMethod should be route and the authenticationType should be none in xs-app.json.

-* Deploy Gateway Service to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-gateway-svc` from CLI.
+* Deploy Gateway Service to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-gateway` from CLI.

 * Learn resilience patterns implemented in Product and Customer  services